IsMoreiraKt/DiscoPy/README.md

 - **!stop:** Stops the current song and disconnects the bot from the voice channel.
 - **!info:** Displays a list of available commands and how to use them.

+## License
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](./LICENSE) file for details.

 </div>